ferraroluc/django-example/README.md

 ```

 ## Frontend
-We will use Angular for the frontend
+We will use Angular for the frontend.

 ```bash
 cd server/client